 FROM THE EDITORS AT CYBERSECURITY VENTURES

 The Cybersecurity Market Report is published quarterly by Cybersecurity Ventures.
-We cover the business of cybersecurity, including market sizing and industry forecasts from consolidated research by IT analyst firms, emerging trends, employment, the federal sector, hot companies on the Cybersecurity 500 list, notable M&A, investment and IPO activity, and more.
+We cover the business of cybersecurity, including market sizing and industry forecasts from consolidated research by IT analyst firms, emerging trends, cybercrime, employment, the federal sector, notable M&A, venture capital and corporate investments, IPO activity, and more.

 MARKET SIZING & PROJECTIONS